Kamensky124/Kamensky124/README.md

   </tr>
     </table>

-<p>I like to implement real projects and increase their efficiency by optimizing work with data and automation.
-Previously, I improved local accounting systems, including SAP and legacy oracle- and excel-based systems at large enterprises.</p>
+<p>I'm passionate about making a real impact on projects by streamlining data workflows and automation.
+In my previous role, I focused on optimizing local accounting systems, including complex solutions like SAP and legacy Oracle & Excel setups for large enterprises.</p>

-<p>Since November 2022, I have changed my specialization to frontend web development.</p>
-<p>Javascript and its frameworks attract me with its wide application in a variety of industries.
-So now I'm studying it hard, solving katas on Codewars for the best use of my accumulated experience in business.</p>
+<p>Since November 2022, I've transitioned my focus to frontend web development.
+The versatility and vast industry applications of JavaScript and its frameworks truly excite me.
+Leveraging my extensive business experience, I'm actively honing my JavaScript skills by tackling Codewars katas.</p>

-<p>I am looking for a best team or project for frontend development.</p>
+<p>I'm eager to join a fantastic team or contribute to a project where I can leverage my frontend development expertise. </p>

-<p>My trail running hobby all year round increase myself productivity.
-A healthy body makes a healthy spirit :) </p>
-<p>I have an 8-year-old daughter and love her very much.</p>
+<p>(On a personal note) Trail running is my year-round passion, keeping me productive and energized.
+After all, a healthy body leads to a healthy mind! :)</p>

+<p>I'm also a proud parent to an amazing daughter.</p>